THE ONLY DIAGNOSTIC TEST FOR CORONARY HEART DISEASE THAT IS HIGHLY ACCURATE AND NON INVASIVE

 - The Cardisio Cloud is a proprietary algorithm, using machine learning artificial intelligence which analyses the data.

-- Once analysed the results are transmitted back to the clinician, within a few minutes.
+- Once analysed the results are transmitted back to the clinician.

 - Depending on the test result, the app displays either a green light or a red light.